Rate Limiting

 Ephemeral cache

-The ephemeral block cache is an in-memory Map<string, number> that caches "blocked until" timestamps.
-When a limit() call fails, subsequent calls for the same identifier skip the database read entirely until the block expires.
+The ephemeral block cache is an in-memory Map<string, number> that caches "blocked until" timestamps per shard, requested count, and reservation mode.
+When a shard fails, equivalent calls skip its database read until the block expires and try another shard; smaller or reserved requests still probe it.
+A request is cache-blocked only when every shard it could use is blocked, and reset is the earliest retry across cached and freshly evaluated shards.
+Cache writes prune expired variants, skip permanent infinite resets, and retain at most 32 variants per identifier.
 The cache is per-Ratelimit instance and resets on each Convex function invocation.
 Pass ephemeralCache: false to disable it, or pass a shared Map across multiple Ratelimit instances to share the cache.

 ok alias